oracle/python-oracledb/doc/src/api_manual/async_connection.rst

 .. attribute:: AsyncConnection.client_identifier

-    This write-only attribute sets the client_identifier column in the v$session table.
+    This write-only attribute sets the CLIENT_IDENTIFIER column in the V$SESSION view.

 .. attribute:: AsyncConnection.clientinfo

-    This write-only attribute sets the client_info column in the v$session table.
+    This write-only attribute sets the CLIENT_INFO column in the V$SESSION view.

 .. attribute:: AsyncConnection.current_schema